 The ANA_LDOO pin (A12) is the output of the internal ANA_LDO and can provide regulated 1.3 V power of up to 4 mA.
-The ANA_LDOO pin is intended to be connected, on the board, to the V{DDA_ANA} and V{DDA_PLL} pins to provide a regulated 1.3 V to the System PLL.
-V{DDA_ANA} and V{DDA_PLL} may be powered by this LDO output, however when V{DDA_PLL} requires 1.4 V, V{DDA_PLL} must be powered externally and ANA_LDO output can provide a regulated 1.3 V, but only to V{DDA_ANA} , not both.
+The ANA_LDOO pin is intended to be connected, on the board, to the V{DDA_ANA} and V{DDA_PLL} pins to provide a regulated 1.3 V to the Power Management Circuits and System PLL.
+V{DDA_ANA} and V{DDA_PLL} may be powered by this LDO output, which is recommended, to take advantage of the device's power management techniques, or by an external power supply..
+The ANA_LDO cannot be disabled individually (see Section 3.2.1.3, LDO Control).